-City of Trenton Bond Claims are the reimbursement claims held by the City of Trenton against the Debtor under the Subsidy Agreement, and subrogation rights of the City of Trenton under the Bond Documents based on the City of Trenton's performance thereunder.
+City of Trenton Bond Claims are the reimbursement claims held by the City of Trenton-against the Debtor under the Subsidy Agreement, and subrogation rights of the City of Trenton under the Bond Documents based on the City of Trenton's performance thereunder.

-On the Effective Date, the City of Trenton will subrogate to all rights, claims and liens of the Bond Trustee under the Bond Documents.
+On the Effective Date, the City of Trenton will subrogate to all rights, claims and liensClaims of the Bond Trustee under the Bond Documents.
 From and after the Effective Date, the City of Trenton shall be deemed to be the holder of all liens, rights and Claims of the Bond Trustee against the Debtor under the terms of the Bond Documents and the Cash Collateral Order, and the City of Trenton shall be entitled to receive all proceeds then held from any sale or other disposition of Assets, all Cash not otherwise necessary to fund the Wind Down Budget and all funds remaining after all costs and expenses set forth in the Wind Down Budget have been provided for or satisfied.
-From and after the Effective Date, the City of Trenton shall be entitled to direct the disposition of all other Assets, including Avoidance Actions, that have not then been monetized.
+From and after the Effective Date, the City of Trenton shall be entitled to direct the disposition of all other Assets, including Avoidance Actions, that have not then been monetized and such Cash generated from these Assets shall be paid to the City of Trenton.
 Class 2 is Impaired under the Plan, and therefore entitled to vote on the Plan.